 Important things from someone's life would be put in their tomb.
 For example, the Ancient Egyptians had lots of different types of jewellery.
 This often looked beautiful and decorative, but also had symbols thought to bring the wearer good fortune – like lucky charm bracelets.

 Jewellery materials were chosen for a reason.
 The blue coloured lapis lazuli looked like the bright blue of the heavens (skies) and was more precious than all other metals except for gold and silver.
 Turquoise was linked with youth and rebirth.
-It was used in the necklace pictured above.
+It was used in the necklace pictured below

 Gold was the most precious metal, as Ancient Egyptians believed it to be the flesh of their Sun God Ra.